 Plain Arbitrage Example

-Unfortunately taking advantage of plain arbitrage opportunities is not that easy.
-Big players have the back up from sophisticated systems that are programmed to spot these fluctuation opportunities and take appropriate actions.
+Unfortunately, taking advantage of plain arbitrage opportunities is not that easy.
+Big players have a back up from sophisticated systems that are programmed to spot these fluctuation opportunities and take appropriate action.
 But this action needs to be taken within a few seconds of an opportunity being spotted.
 Any delay will mean that the boat has been missed.
 This kind of play is for the professionals, and for the everyday man/woman on the street, it might be impossible to get a taste of this action.

 Other Types of Arbitrage Strategies Include:

-Box Arbitrage: This is also referred to as Box Conversion.
-This is where a spread is increased to a spread of 4 to try and make a profit.
+Box Arbitrage: This is also referred to as "box conversion".
+This is where the spread is increased to a spread of 4 to try and make a profit.

 Dividend Arbitrage: This is a hedging strategy taking advantage of lower costs to achieve a greater risk-free dividend.